joychakravarty/JNotes/README.md

 ## Why JNotes:
   - It's **keyboard friendly**.
 TIP: Use shortcuts as much as possible, I built it for Keyboard poeple like me.
   - Lookup table without fast search is no fun, so **JNotes is fast**.
 Try it.
-  - It's a Java based application (and shipped with lightweight JRE) so you can **run it without any installation**.
+  - It's a Java based application (and shipped with lightweight JRE), so you can **run it without any installation**.
   - You can **store your notes in cloud for free and forever**.
 You can choose to encrypt your notes while storing in cloud, ensuring your data privacy.
   - It's **open source** - https://github.com/joychakravarty/JNotes/edit/master/README.md - so fork it and customize it.